yetu/youtube-html-app-DEPRECATED/README.md

         * parameters, which should be append to the url, are the following:
             * playlistId: id of the youtube playlist
             * playlistItemIndex: number of item which should be shown
+            * lang: "en/de" - the language, which should be used in the viewer
         * Technologies: AngularJS, styl
         * Build-Process: gulp
 * server-application which host the clients, provides authentication and configuration to communicate with other services